PaddlePaddle/docs/doc/paddle/install/compile/compile_Windows_en.md

         * To Install Wheel package you can use command `pip install wheel`

     > Git can be downloaded on the [official website](https://gitforwindows.org/) and added to the environment variable.

+    > If you are using Python 2, you need to install [Microsoft Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266)

 2. Clone the PaddlePaddle source code to the Paddle subdirectories of the current directory and go to the Paddle subdirectories: